Let who I am be told through the reality of my life.

 Energized by: new ideas, places, & experiences.

-I've also come to know myself as a counselor and a coach.
+I've come to know myself as goal-oriented people person—as a counselor and a coach.
 I love to get to know people.
 To hear their stories.
 To uncover mysteries.
 And through questions, to guide.

 Let's Rewind a Bit:

 I actually grew up around the world.
 At age 11, I was playing with monkeys in Uganda (as you can see).
 Before that, my family lived in South America.
 When we were back from Uganda, we bounced around to different states in the US.
 And during college I decided to do a little traveling of my own—through Mexico and Thailand.